John Krasinski Raves About Wife Emily Blunt For Helping His Thriving Career: ‘She’s Been My Secret Ingredient’

-John Krasinski cannot thank wife Emily Blunt for helping him have a successful career.
+John Krasinski cannot thank wife Emily Blunt enough for helping him have a successful career.

 The actor-director, who has received numerous plaudits for making one of the best films of this year, A Quiet Place, told the Independent that he wouldn’t have directed the science-fiction horror tale had it not been for Blunt.
 The duo starred in Krasinski’s first ever foray into a studio movie, which earned universal acclaim and raked in more than $330 million upon its release.
 Krasinski said that Blunt helped him understand the nitty-gritty of the movie business in a way that no one else had.